 Forte Mare | Party to Kick Off Summer Sailing Season

 In the evening we were invited to commemorate Herceg Novi’s first sailing regatta and celebrate with the winners of the race.
 A city-sponsored cocktail hour with live music was held at Forte Mare or sea fortress.

 The atmosphere was lively and magical with the sun fading on the surrounding hills.
 We enjoyed the sea views and laughing with new friends about the day’s fun events.

 Our Lady of the Rocks | Bay of Kotor

 The next morning we departed from the Škver Harbor on a 1.5-hour scenic boat cruise.
 The tour took us to Our Lady of the Rocks which is one of the most popular attractions in Montenegro.
 It lies serenely in the Bay of Kotor.

 This small island surprisingly began as a simple pile of rocks.
 According to local legend, the islet was made over many centuries by hand.
 On July 22, 1452, local seamen took an oath after finding an icon of Madonna and Child on the rock while at sea.
-They promised that upon their return from each successful voyage, they would lay a rock in the bay.
-A tiny Orthodox chapel now sits on the site.
+They promised to lay a rock in the bay upon their return from each successful voyage A tiny Orthodox chapel now sits on the site.

 Restobar Jadran | Herceg Novi

-Following the scenic cruise, we headed back to Herceg Novi where we enjoyed a great meal at Restobar Jadran.
+We headed back to Herceg Novi after the scenic cruise where we enjoyed a great meal at Restobar Jadran.
 The restaurant sits at the entrance to the Škver Harbor and overlooks the water polo pool.